podium-lib/context/README.md

 Takes a "http header-ish" Object produced by `.middleware()`, and stored at `res.locals.podium.context`, and serializes it into a http header Object which can be applied to a http request to a Podlet.

-The Object stored at `res.locals.podium.context` is "http header-ish" because the value of each key can be either a `String` or a `Function`.
+The object stored at `res.locals.podium.context` is "http header-ish" because the value of each key can be either a `String` or a `Function`.
 If a key holds a `Function` the serializer will call the function with the `podletName` argument.